vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/065/05_indra_gRNISha.md

 However, it is possible that a finite verb would bear the accent after the accented initial voc. índra, and that the second form would be accented contrastively, so 1st sg.

 is certainly not excluded.
-Since the “you” of the publ. tr. (/ “dich” of Geldner’s tr.) is not overtly expressed, either interpretation fits the text. ## 066 Indra
+Since the “you” of the published translation (/ “dich” of Geldner’s tr.) is not overtly expressed, either interpretation fits the text. ## 066 Indra